isomerpages/mse/news/--press-releases/_posts/2024-05-31-online-registration-for-go-green-sg-2024-activities-starts-from-5-june-2024.md

 file_url:
 description: Online registration for Go Green SG 2024 activities starts from 5 June 2024
 ---
 **Singapore, 31 May 2024** – Go Green SG 2024 will be launched by Deputy Prime Minister Heng Swee Keat on 12 June 2024.
-Members of the public can visit the Go Green SG website (www.gogreen.gov.sg) to browse the available activities from 31 May 2024.
+Members of the public can visit the Go Green SG website (<a href="www.gogreen.gov.sg">www.gogreen.gov.sg</a>) to browse the available activities from 31 May 2024.
 Online registration to participate in the activities will commence from 5 June 2024, on World Environment Day

 **Go Green SG 2024 Activities by Partners from People, Private and Public (3P) Sectors**